District 1 - Kevan Abrahams

 This event will provide an online list of employers, available jobs, resources, & support services.
 This job fair will enable all seeking employment to connect directly with employers seeking employees to fill vacant positions.
 By clicking on the individual web links, job seekers can reach the company directly that they are interested in and inquire about the employment opportunities.

-- VIEW LINKS TO MANY JOBS & CAREERS AVAILABLE
+- VIEW LINKS TO MANY JOBS & CAREER OPPORTUNITIES

 - VIEW AVAILABLE JOB OPENINGS